vsrin008/pinterest-view/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please:

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Add/update tests
+5. Update documentation
+6. Submit a pull request

 When contributing, please:
 - Follow the existing code style
 - Add tests for any new functionality
 - Update documentation as needed